Snapshots of Food Industry News

 The Union government in its order dated December 22, has appointed Pawan Kumar Agarwal as the chief executive officer (CEO) of Food Safety and Standards Authority of India (FSSAI).
 Ashish Bahuguna, Chairman FSSAI, was holding additional charge of the CEO ever since Y S Malik was suddenly shifted to NITI Aayog in September.
 Malik was seen as the man behind the ban on global giant Nestlé’s Maggi noodles.

 The Appointments Committee of Cabinet (ACC), headed by Prime Minister Narendra Modi, has approved the appointment of Pawan Kumar Agarwal, a 1985 batch IAS officer of West Bengal cadre.
-He was joint secretary in ministry of skill development and entrepreneurship.
+He was the joint secretary in the ministry of skill development and entrepreneurship.

 Bhaskar Bhat will be Chairman of Rallis India

 Rallis India, Tata group’s agro-chemical firm has appointed Bhaskar Bhat as Chairman of the company as the present Chairman, R Gopalakrishnan, is to retire as a non-executive, non-independent Director and Chairman of the company with effect from December 25, 2015.
 Rallis India manufactures crop protection chemicals and has factories in four locations.
-The company produces more than 10,000 tonnes of technical grade pesticide and about 30,000 tonnes/litres of formulations per annum.
+The company produces more than 10,000 tonnes of technical grade pesticide and about 30,000 tonnes/ liters of formulations per annum.

 Jetha Bharwad becomes Amul’s first vice-chairman

-Senior BJP MLA and Chairman of Panchmahal Dairy, Jetha Bharwad has been unanimously elected as the first vice chairman of prestigious Gujarat Cooperative Milk Marketing Federation (GCMMF) that sells its dairy products under brand name ‘Amul’.
+Senior BJP MLA and Chairman of Panchmahal Dairy, Jetha Bharwad has been unanimously elected as the first vice chairman of prestigious Gujarat Cooperative Milk Marketing Federation (GCMMF) that sells its dairy products under the brand name ‘Amul’.
 Since its inception in 1973, this is for the first time that GCMMF has the post of vice-chairman which was created recently by making amendments to their by-laws.
-Currently Jethabhai Patel, the Chairman of the Sabarkantha District Cooperative Milk Producers Union (Sabar Dairy) is the Chairman of GCMMF.
+Currently, Jethabhai Patel, the Chairman of the Sabarkantha District Cooperative Milk Producers Union (Sabar Dairy) is the Chairman of GCMMF.
 Bharwad is MLA from Sehra constituency of Panchmahal district.
 The election was conducted in the presence of all the chairmen of all the 17 member unions, who represented their district milk unions in the state.